Introducing Chronos-1: The First Debugging-Native Language Model

 How Chronos Retrieves Context at Scale

-Chronos achieves unlimited effective context through hierarchical embeddings and adaptive retrieval.
+Chronos-1 achieves unlimited effective context through AGR, which navigates codebases up to 10M lines of code.
 Instead of packing a 1M-token window, it builds task-specific views from a persistent code graph, based on:

 AST-aware embeddings